|

 and Kroton), the destruction of Siris

-(made by Sybaris and Metapontum), the clash between Kroton and Sybaris (which ended with the destruction of the latter).
+(accomplished by Sybaris and Metapontum), and the clash between Kroton and Sybaris (which ended with the destruction of the latter).

 As it

-happens for the other events of this age, as well for these
+happens for other events of this age, as well for these

 military clashes we don't have the exact dates; regarding